Introduction: Attachable Dry Toilet - Prototype 4 (Banheiro Seco Acoplável - Protótipo 4)

 Warning: You are required to have knowledge on composting techniques before trying to build/use this toilet.

-Features: UDDT (Urine-Diverting Dry Toilet); this project does not need a special UDDT cover; reuses space of existing regular toilet; urine is not collected; external hand urinol (optional); based on version 3.0 without the Separett piece.
+Features: UDDT (Urine-Diverting Dry Toilet); this project does not use a third-party UDDT separator; reuses space of existing regular toilet; urine is not collected; external hand urinol (optional); based on prototype 3 without the Separett piece.

 Pros: reuses space of existing toilet, no need for extra space; collects urine for treatment ou use as biofertilizer; provides urinol for men; saves water (no flush needed).